 Would it surprise you to learn that 87% of the terms that sales and marketing teams use to describe each other are negative?
 Didn’t think so.

 Ask a salesperson about a marketer and you’ll hear they’ve got their head in the clouds; artsy types who don’t know what it’s like on the ground.
 Ask a marketer about a salesperson, and you’ll likely hear that they’re lazy, stubborn, and uncreative.

->

-> The animosity between sales and marketing teams has existed for a long, long time now (certainly long before the advent of content marketing).
+The animosity between sales and marketing teams has existed for a long, long time now (certainly long before the advent of content marketing).
 That this animosity still exists is a real shame, since it’s been proven that companies with strong alignment between sales and marketing typically enjoy stronger growth in revenue than companies without.
-This focus on ‘SMarketing’ (or sales and marketing alignment, according to HubSpot) is unquestionably a valuable asset to companies that can make it work.
+This focus on ‘SMarketing’ (or sales and marketing alignment) is unquestionably a valuable asset to companies that can make it work.

->

-> Schneider Electric, a global leader in energy management with a presence in over 100 countries, has deployed a content Hub that proves just how effective a SMarketing partnership can be.
+Schneider Electric, a global leader in energy management with a presence in over 100 countries, has deployed a content Hub that proves just how effective a SMarketing partnership can be.
 Take, for example, this email I recently received from an Educational Specialist at Schneider Electric:

 Where it excels is in how it identifies and previews the Content Hub resource that’s been created to capture and hold my attention over time.